Elizabeth Arif-Fear: Founder and Director

 As a Muslim activist, Elizabeth remains committed to fighting antisemitism and providing a platform for more nuanced views of the Israeli-Palestinian conflict.
-Elizabeth is Co-Chair of the Marylebone Nisa-Nashim group and a member of the steering committee of the UK Friends of the Bereaved Families Forum (FBFF).
-She is also an official Friend of a London-based synagogue and has several years’ previous experience volunteering on interfaith and social action projects at another central London synagogue.
+Elizabeth is a member of Nisa-Nashim (including their Israel-Palestine working group), a trustee for Muslims Against Antisemitism, a member of the steering committee of the UK Friends of the Bereaved Families Forum (FBFF) and member of the outreach committee at Holocaust Memorial Day Trust (HMDT).
+She attended London-based synagogues for several years’, with experience volunteering on interfaith and social action projects at a central London synagogue.

 Roni Roseberg: Writer

-Roni Roseberg is a Jewish-American educator, based in the USA.
+Roni is a Jewish-American educator, based in the USA.

 She graduated with a BA in Anthropology from UCLA, obtained her Adult Education teaching credential from UC Berkeley, and her MA in Integrative and Holistic Education from California State University, San Bernardino.